Hunt for medical gear to fight virus becomes all-consuming

 “If we don’t get the equipment, we’re literally going to lose lives,” Mayor Bill de Blasio told CNN.

 A surge in infections has caused a critical shortage of medical supplies in many places.
-Italy has already seen 18 doctors with coronavirus die.
-A senior Spanish health official called the infection of 3,910 health care workers, roughly 12% of the country’s total cases, “very bad news.”
+Italy has already seen 18 doctors with coronavirus die and Spain says 12% of its nearly 29,000 cases are medical workers.

 To combat this, Spain erected a field hospital in a convention center.
 British health workers pleaded for more gear, saying they felt like “cannon fodder.”
 U.S. President Donald Trump ordered mobile hospital centers be sent to Washington, California and New York.
 In France, doctors scrounged masks from the unlikeliest of places — an architect, construction workers in Breton, factory floors.